Measurements conspire nonlocally to restructure critical quantum states: No clicks

 where $v$ is proportional to the $2k_F$ Fourier component of $v(x)$.
 Observing no clicks then has the effect of weakly pinning the field $\varphi$ to an integer multiple of $\pi$.
 In the next section we will determine when this effect alters the long-wavelength structure of correlation functions.

-Equation~\eqref{eq:smalls} is the action for a local degree of freedom coupled to a zero-temperature Ohmic bath \cite{caldeira1981influence}, although with the roles of $x$ and $\tau$ interchanged.
+Equation~\eqref{eq:smalls} is equivalent to the action for a local degree of freedom coupled to a zero-temperature Ohmic bath \cite{caldeira1981influence}, although with the roles of $x$ and $\tau$ interchanged.
 Integrating out a physical bath, corresponding for example to linearly-dispersing bosons at $x \neq 0$, generates an action for a local degree of freedom at $x=0$ that is nonlocal in (imaginary) time.
 This temporal nonlocality encodes the memory of the bath.
 In our case the `bath' is replaced by fluctuations of the field $\phi(x,\tau)$ at $\tau \neq 0$.
 The spatial nonlocality of the action Eq.~\eqref{eq:smalls} encodes the entanglement in the ground state.

-Moreover, exchanging $x$ and $\tau$ in Eq.~\eqref{eq:snc}, the action is identical to the one generating temporal correlations at a local impurity potential in the KF problem~\cite{kane1992transport,kane1992transmission}.
+Moreover, exchanging $x$ and $\tau$ in Eq.~\eqref{eq:snc}, the action is identical to the one generating temporal correlations at a local defect potential in the KF problem~\cite{kane1992transport,kane1992transmission}.
 This correspondence is illustrated in Fig.~\ref{fig:KF}.
-In that setting it was shown that such an impurity potential is relevant for $K<1$, leading to insulating behavior, but it does not affect the low-frequency conductance for $K>1$.
-In direct analogy with those results, here we find that long-wavelength density correlations in $\ket{\psi_{\text{n.c.}}}$ show striking departures from those in $\ket{\psi_{\text{g.s.}}}$ for $K<1$, while they are unchanged for $K>1$.
+In that setting it was shown that such a defect potential is relevant for $K<1$, leading to insulating behavior, but it does not affect the low-frequency conductance for $K>1$.
+In direct analogy with those results, here we find that long-wavelength correlations in $\ket{\psi_{\text{n.c.}}}$ show striking departures from those in $\ket{\psi_{\text{g.s.}}}$ for $K<1$, while they are essentially unchanged for $K>1$.